- Read (at least) the thesis abstract/summary

 - If additional remarks are made during the exam, they will be added to the summary

 - Oral exam via videoconference is admissible for one of the examiners.
 Should another examiner be prevented from attending the exam as a result of unforeseen circumstances of a serious nature, competent authority may on this particular occasion authorize the videoconference for two examiners.
-Should the situation arise, the candidate must contact the Dotoral Students’ Office shortly
+Should the situation arise, the candidate must contact the Doctoral Students’ Office shortly

-- Good to know about videoconference: as long as the president of the jury and the PhD candidate agree on the chosen option, any videoconference system (Skype, Jabber guest, etc.) can be used; however, we should always try to offer the best solution we can, which remains the videoconference room.
+- Good to know about videoconference: as long as the president of the jury and the PhD candidate agree on the chosen option, any videoconference system (Zoom, Skype, Jabber guest, etc.) can be used; however, we should always try to offer the best solution we can, which remains the videoconference room.
 Oral exam via teleconference is not accepted

 - Introduce yourself, the jury and the candidate